anikaseibezeder/MultiPicker/README.md

 ### DefaultMultiPickerStyle

-> Displays the options similar as the default `Picker`.
+> Displays the options similar to the default `SwiftUI Picker`.

 #### Properties